Education

 Three researchers in white lab coats talk with one another.

-Residents and fellows who train at UF Health Shands Hospital are part of a top-5 US News and World Report-ranked health care system in Florida.
+Residents and fellows who train at UF Health Shands Hospital are part of a top-ranked health care system in Florida.

 Two physicians in scrubs talk in an operating room.